 Ever wondered why a font doesn’t render in your email campaign?
-It’s likely because it isn’t a “safe” font and the email client or device where you opened the email didn’t support it.
-In this article we’re going to look at email safe fonts and provide you with a few email design best practices on how to better use fonts in your email campaigns.
+It’s likely because it isn’t an email safe font and the email client or device where you opened the email doesn’t support it.
+In this article, we’re going to look at the best fonts for email and provide you with a few email design best practices to use fonts in your email campaigns.

-There are a handful of fonts that will render correctly virtually anywhere, regardless of where the email is read.
-They are called “web-safe” fonts and they include:
+There are a handful of fonts that will render correctly just about anywhere, regardless of where the email is read.
+These fonts are called “web-safe” fonts.
+They include:

 - Lucida Sans